K1D77A/cl-docker-containers/README.md

 # cl-docker-containers

 Currently 4 Dockerfiles that build a version of SBCL that preloads certain libraries and configures compilation settings and then changes the sbcl.core file.
 This is designed to be used with multi stage builds.

 They are available @ ghcr.io/k1d77a/

 They are currently SBCL version 2.4.5

 The Ultralisp versions are updated every 24h.

+There are versions with the latest version of Sly or SLIME.

 ### Container: ghcr.io/k1d77a/sbcl.ql-and-slynk*
 #### sbcl.ql-and-slynk-safe